ricpol/pygrister/doc/scim.rst

 is, www.getgrist.com).
 If you want to try out SCIM, you must set up a local installation and enable SCIM (set ``GRIST_ENABLE_SCIM`` in your environment).

-(Note: even if you will find a new SCIM section in your Api console, you can't actually place a call if you are on SaaS Grist.)
+(Note: you will find a new SCIM section in your Api console, but you can't actually place a call if you are on SaaS Grist.)

 Be careful!
 If you already run your own Grist service, please *do not* run